AndrasKovacs/staged/rts/RegionGraph3.md

 Why can we only get pointers as results from allocation?
 If we try to use the same allocation API as with vanilla regions, we run into a problematic recursion in typing.
-What if I want to have lists in a strict region:
+What if I want to have lists in an eager region:

 ```
-    data List (r : StrictRegion (List ?)) := ...
+    data List (r : EagerRegion (List ?)) := ...
 ```

 Lists depend on the region where they're stored, but the region is indexed with